SUMMIT LEARNING PLATFORM TERMS OF SERVICE

 2.1 LICENSE TO USE THE SERVICES

 Summit grants Student Users, Licensed Users, and Partner Schools, the non-exclusive, non-assignable, non-transferable, limited right to access and use for no charge the Services during the term of the Program Agreement solely for noncommercial educational purposes and subject to the Agreement.
-Please note, however, that your carrier’s normal rates and fees, if any, apply to any component of the Services utilizing mobile services, such as text/SMS messaging and data.
+Please note, however, that your carrier’s normal rates and fees, if any, apply to any component of the Services using mobile services, such as text/SMS messaging and data.

 Summit grants Partner School and its Licensed Users a non-exclusive, non-assignable, non-transferable, limited right and for no charge to use, download, copy, modify, perform, or display educational materials made available in the Services or Program for noncommercial, in-class instructional purposes during the term of the Program Agreement.